 The military religious dictatorial regime in Sudan forced both the Eritrean and the Ethiopian refugees in the past to choose between being Sudanese or Eritrean or Ethiopian.
 The regime uses them now as a political card and accepts those refugees who prove good faith to work in its political scheme to export terror to Eritrea.

-The Sudanese dictatorial regime plays the peace agreement with the rebels and the forged election to show the world that it changed its terrorist policies.
-However, it is easy for the dictators to change their clothes but not their scheme.
+The Sudanese dictatorial regime plays the peace agreement with the rebels and the forged elections to show the world that it changed its terrorist policies.
+However, it is easy for the military religious regime dictators to change their clothes but not their scheme.
 Sudan lives sensitive and very deceitful period of its history under such chaotic situation.

 Considerable numbers of them are still using both of their identities.
 They are Sudanese while living in Sudan, and Eritrean and Ethiopian when they go to their original homelands.
 No one denies them to be this or that in Sudan, until the regime forced them to choose.

 The new Ethiopian refugees who fled to Sudan during the last Ethio-Eritrean Wars found themselves in danger because of the new policies of the military religious regime.
 Reports in the links below reveal that their situation is worse and they are desperate for urgent help.

 Especially those Ethiopian and Eritrean refugees who were born through intermarriage between the two nationalities, they now feel that they have no country of nationality.

 The live in difficult situation than that the other Eritrean and Ethiopian refugees live.
 They need urgent help to get out of Sudan and resettle in any other countries in the world.

 Comments and Articles Reporters and Readers Wrote about the Eritrean and Ethiopian Refugees: